Skip to main content

 There is no single independent audit oversight authority in the Philippines.
 Oversight of auditors is carried out through a shared regulatory framework involving the Professional Regulation Commission (PRC), the Professional Regulatory Board of Accountancy (BOA), the Philippine Institute of Certified Public Accountants (PICPA), and sector-specific regulators.

 Auditors of public interest entities are subject to additional oversight by sector regulators.
-The Securities and Exchange Commission is responsible for accrediting and overseeing external auditors of entities under its supervision, including publicly listed companies.
+The Securities and Exchange Commission (SEC) is responsible for accrediting and overseeing external auditors of entities under its supervision, including publicly listed companies and other covered entities.
 The SEC conducts inspections of audit firms through its SEC Oversight Assurance Review Inspection Program.
-Following a series of judicial proceedings, the authority of the SEC to accredit external auditors and conduct audit oversight inspections was affirmed by a Supreme Court resolution issued in January 2025, after which the SEC resumed implementation of its accreditation and inspection programs.

-The SEC is a member of the International Forum of Independent Audit Regulators, reflecting alignment with international audit oversight practices.
-Auditors providing services to banks, insurance companies, and cooperatives are also subject to accreditation and oversight by the Bangko Sentral ng Pilipinas, the Insurance Commission, and the Cooperative Development Authority of the Philippines, respectively, in accordance with applicable laws and regulations.
+Auditors providing services to banks, insurance companies, and cooperatives are additionally subject to accreditation and oversight by the Bangko Sentral ng Pilipinas, the Insurance Commission, and the Cooperative Development Authority of the Philippines, respectively, in accordance with applicable laws and regulations.

 • Professional Accountancy Organizations